infinum/eightshift-docs/website/blog/2022-03-04-modifying-blocks.md

 }
 ```

-Now, navigate back to Quote component's **_quote-style.scss_** and replace `background-color` which we used for testing with the following value:
+Now, navigate back to Quote component's **_quote-style.scss_** and replace the `background-color` which we used for testing with the following:
 ```css
 background-color: var(--quote-background-color);
 ```

-As you can see, the variable name is the same one we used for defining background color variations in the manifest.
+As you can see, the variable name is the same one we used when defining background color variations in the manifest.
 For icon color, we do the same.
 After adding a new color to `&__icon` selector, our code should now look like this:

 ```css
 &__icon {